 What is the point of all this in a skin-care blog?

 While it is ideal and important to get a large supply of your vitamin E from the foods you consume, you simply cannot eat enough to treat skin issues directly.
-Topical application is necessary and best achieved by finding products that are nutritive on your skin.
+Topical application of d-alpha tocopherol natural vitamin E is necessary for healthy skin and best achieved by finding products that are nutritive on your skin.
 We choose to make products with organic oils, keeping them cool and stored in the dark so that we preserve the natural vitamin E content in our raw materials.
 In addition, we boost the “E” content in our soaps with the direct addition of a non-GMO, gluten-free sunflower based, natural vitamin E to prevent oxidation of the soap and its nutrients.

 REF: * www.acgrace.com/natural-vs-synthetic and **Juvenon Health Journal Volume 2 number 9 September 2003